SMC degree: Bachelor of arts, Radio Television and Film, 1984

-Four billion people around the world will watch Olympic athletes go for the gold in Sochi from the comfort of their living rooms.
-Few will likely take pause to wonder how it’s all possible.
+Four billion people around the world watched Olympic athletes go for the gold in Sochi from the comfort of their living rooms.
+Few likely took pause to wonder how it was all possible.

 Long before the athletes began arriving in Sochi, an army of approximately 2,300 NBC broadcasters descended onto the Olympic Village who will work to create a seamless viewing experience so the fans can focus on the competition at hand.
-Among them is Mark Pokedoff, RTF ’84, a freelancer who will be working his fifth Olympic Games in a row.
+Among them is Mark Pokedoff, RTF ’84, a freelancer who worked his fifth Olympic Games in a row.

-From his station in the broadcast truck, he’ll be covering hockey games, as well as the Opening and Closing Ceremonies, which he says, “is a very different animal.”
-During the extravagant celebrations that bookend the Olympics, Pokedoff will be managing tape feeds back to the NBC studios at the Sochi Broadcast Center, ensuring the editors have the footage they need to create the broadcast.
+From his station in the broadcast truck, he covered hockey games, as well as the Opening and Closing Ceremonies, which he says, “is a very different animal.”
+During the extravagant celebrations that bookend the Olympics, Pokedoff managed tape feeds back to the NBC studios at the Sochi Broadcast Center, ensuring the editors have the footage they needed to create the broadcast.

 Pokedoff has worked nearly every major sporting event from the Super Bowl to Wimbledon, but the Olympics is on a level of its own.
 “There’s nothing like the Olympics,” he says.
 “It’s a global event that lasts for 16 days.
 There’s nothing that compares to it.”